undergraver/linux_guidelines/README.md

 # Distributions

-[Debian](http://debian.org/) It is the base distribution for Ubuntu, Linux Mint, Knoppix, etc. It uses [dpkg](https://en.wikipedia.org/wiki/Dpkg) package manager with .deb packages.
+* [Debian](http://debian.org/) It is the base distribution for Ubuntu, Linux Mint, Knoppix, etc. It uses [dpkg](https://en.wikipedia.org/wiki/Dpkg) package manager with .deb packages.
 There are many other .dpkg utilities which make it easy to install software on these Linux distributions.
 One such utility is [apt-get](https://linux.die.net/man/8/apt-get).

-Red-Hat Is a commercial distribution released by Red Hat Inc. It uses the RPM package manager(.rpm).
+* [Red-Hat](http://www.redhat.com/products/enterprise-linux/) Is a commercial distribution released by Red Hat Inc. It uses the [RPM package manager(.rpm)](http://en.wikipedia.org/wiki/RPM_Package_Manager).
 Other distros that use this type of package management include Fedora, CentOS, Oracle Linux.
-There are also many frontends for .rpm, yum being one of the most popular.
+There are also many frontends for .rpm, [yum](http://en.wikipedia.org/wiki/Yellow_dog_Updater,_Modified) being one of the most popular.

-Slackware It is the oldest active Linux distribution, which is mainly a one man project.
+* [Slackware](http://www.slackware.com/) It is the oldest active Linux distribution, which is mainly a one man project.
 It uses the slackpkg package manager.
 Its aim is simplicity and stability; Because of its simplicity there are many distributions derived from it like ZenWalk, VectorLinux and Slax.

-Arch Linux It is a distribution using its own package manager named pacman.
-One particularity of this distribution is that it doesn't have scheduled release but uses the rolling release model.
+* [Arch Linux](https://www.archlinux.org/) It is a distribution using its own package manager named [pacman](http://en.wikipedia.org/wiki/Pacman_(package_manager)).
+One particularity of this distribution is that it doesn't have scheduled release but uses the [rolling release model](http://en.wikipedia.org/wiki/Rolling_release).
 This means that you get the latest software when updating.

 <a name="fn1">1</a>: Linux wikipedia page https://en.wikipedia.org/wiki/Linux